3 Easy-to-Grow Tropical Indoor Trees

-Add height or soften the corners of a room with tropical trees grown indoors.
+Add height or soften the corners of a room with tropical trees.
 Learn the best way to grow ficus, citrus and dracaena as houseplants.

 Houseplants add color and interest to interior rooms, and many of these tropicals also act as indoor air purifiers.
 Soften the harsh lines of a corner or add dramatic height to an interior room with indoor trees.
 Some tropical trees can be successfully grown indoors, if you can meet their needs.

 Purchase your indoor tree from a reputable nursery, a garden center or a florist rather than a mass merchandiser.
 Stores that specialize in plants often offer a guarantee on their merchandise, usually for at least 60 days, which is long enough to determine whether the tree will grow well in your home.

 Most houseplants, such as tropical trees, need bright, indirect light and supplemental humidity to thrive inside, so before you buy, determine whether you can provide for an indoor tree's needs.
 Also consider how much growing space is available and how much you wish to spend.

 Growing Ficus Trees

 Large plants automatically draw the eye in interior settings.
 To breathe life into a living room, add plants that match the scale of furniture pieces.
 This mix of houseplants unfurls leaves with varying textures that work to complement one another.
 The plants include a spikey yucca and broad fiddleleaf fig (Ficus lyrata).
 When selecting large plants, make sure you have enough space that the plant won’t interfere with traffic flow or otherwise be an obstacle, like blocking a view.
 Choose cachepots that match your décor.